Morphy137/MusicDownloader/README.md

 1. Retrieves song, album, or playlist information from Spotify using the official API (you need your own credentials).
 2. Searches for the best YouTube match for each track using yt-dlp.
-3. Downloads the audio in the best available quality and converts it to MP3 using ffmpeg.
+3. Downloads the audio in the best available quality as M4A (no conversion or ffmpeg required).
 4. Adds full metadata and cover art from Spotify using mutagen.
 5. The process is fully automatic, robust, and logs progress clearly in both CLI and GUI.